AdobeDocs/analytics-platform.en/help/connections/manage-connections.md

 1. After you understand the costs associated with enabling this connection in Customer Journey Analytics, enable the option, **[!UICONTROL Use this connection in Customer Journey Analytics and incur associated costs]**.

 1. Select **[!UICONTROL Use connection]**. <!-- double-check these dialog button names -->

-To make Customer Journey Analytics reporting capabilities available in Adobe Journey Optimizer, you can enable a connection to be used with Customer Journey Analytics.
-This makes

-, as described in [Analyze in Customer Journey Analytics](https://experienceleague.adobe.com/en/docs/journey-optimizer/using/reporting/channel-report/report-cja-manage#cja-template) in the Journey Optimizer documentation.

 ### Connection details {#connection-detail}